-From the the so-called "Queen of Trash" to a member of one of Australia's richest families, Thomas Parker takes a look at six women in the packaging industry to celebrate International Women's Day
+From the so-called "Queen of Trash" to a member of one of Sweden's richest families, we take a look at nine women making big waves in the packaging industry

-It was estimated by market researcher Smithers Pira the packaging industry made close to a trillion dollars last year — but what role do women in this heavily male-dominated business?
+Market researcher Smithers Pira estimated the packaging industry made close to a trillion dollars last year — but what role do women play in the success of this traditionally male-dominated business?

-In its latest annual report, consumer packaging company Mondi set out an ambition that 33% of all its workforce should be women by 2020, including 25% of its board of directors.
+In its latest sustainable development report, consumer packaging company Mondi set out an ambition that 33% of its workforce should be women by 2020.

-To mark International Women’s Day, we take a look at six high-profile figures working within industry today.
+To mark International Women’s Day, we take a look at nine high-profile women working within the industry.

 High-flying women in packaging

-With more than 25 years’ experience in the industry, Debbie Waldron-Hoines is one of the most well-known people working in British packaging.
+With more than 25 years’ experience in the industry, Debbie Waldron-Hoines is one of the best-know people working in British packaging.

-After graduating with a master’s degree in business administration at Leeds University in 1995, Ms Waldron-Hoines spent six years working as the general manager of pre-print at box-making company DS Smith.
+After graduating with a master’s degree in business administration at Leeds University in 1996, Waldron-Hoines spent six years working as a general manager at box-making company DS Smith.

-Ms Waldron-Hoines now holds the role as director of three different companies, including at a management consultancy firm Avant-Tout, which she set up in 2001.
+She is now director of three companies, including management consultancy firm Avant-Tout, which she set up in 2001.

-She is also a part of the European Flexographic Industry Association, as well as co-founder and one of the directors at Women in Packaging UK (WIP).
+She is also a part of the European Flexographic Industry Association, as well as co-founder and one of the directors of Women in Packaging UK (WIP).

-Launched in 2014, the WIP is an initiative that aims to connect and support females across the packaging industry, giving women in the business the opportunity for networking and mentorship.
+Launched in 2014, the WIP is an initiative that aims to connect and support females across the packaging industry, giving women in the business opportunities for networking and mentorship.

-For Kate Hulley, the industry is in her family as the daughter of cardboard box-making company Belmont Packaging‘s founder Mike Moloney.
+For Kate Hulley, the packaging industry is in her blood as the daughter of cardboard box-making company Belmont Packaging‘s founder Mike Moloney.

 Her first job after completing a degree in business studies at Sheffield Hallam University was with the iconic United Biscuits, which owns brands including McVitie’s and Jacob’s.

-In a six-year stint, she took on the role as an operations graduate before becoming a plant line manager.
+In a more than five-year stint, she took on the role of an operations graduate before becoming a plant line manager.

-After leaving United Biscuits, Ms Hulley became HR manager at Belmont.
+After leaving United Biscuits, Hulley became HR manager at Belmont.

 She then founded You-POD, a firm that offered employment and people management support to small businesses.

-The Wigan-based company prides itself on being a female-led firm, which is a heavy investor in environmentally-friendly development technology.
+The Wigan-based company, which is a heavy investor in environmentally-friendly development technology, prides itself on being a female-led firm.

-Kirsten Rausing owns a third of industry giant Tetra Laval Group, which most notably owns carton developer TetraPak.
+Kirsten Rausing owns a third of industry giant Tetra Laval Group, which most notably encompasses carton developer TetraPak.

-The family is one of the richest in Sweden, worth a combined total of $37.6bn (£28.5bn), according to Forbes.
+Her family is one of the richest in Sweden, worth a combined total of $30.8bn, according to Forbes.

-Mr Rausing set up the first specialised packaging factory in Sweden in 1929 alongside Erik Akerlund, forming Akerlund & Rausing, before establishing TetraPak in 1951.
+Ruben Rausing set-up the first specialised packaging factory in Sweden in 1929, alongside Erik Akerlund, forming Akerlund & Rausing, before establishing TetraPak in 1951.

-Ms Rausing studied economics at the Raoul Wallenberg Institute in Stockholm, and has been a part of the company since 1985, first working as an alternative director before becoming a non-executive director in 1991.
+Kirsten Rausing studied economics at the Raoul Wallenberg Institute in Stockholm, and has been a part of the company since 1985, first working as an alternate director before becoming a non-executive director in 1991.

 She has a keen interest in horse racing and is the honorary president of the European Federation of Thoroughbred Breeders Associations in the UK.

-For nearly 20 years, Evelyn Cadman has been one of America’s leading consultants in labelling, helping businesses to comply with the US’ Food and Drug Administration (FDA).
+For nearly 20 years, Evelyn Cadman has been one of America’s leading consultants in labelling, helping businesses comply with the US Food and Drug Administration (FDA).

-In 2001, she set up FDA Compliance Simplified, which works alongside businesses to check which FDA regulations apply to its products and what needs to be done to make sure it does follow the rules set out.
+In 2001, she set up FDA Compliance Simplified, which works alongside businesses to check which FDA regulations apply to their products and what needs to be done to ensure these rules are followed.

 During her time as a consultant, she has worked alongside health and wellness business The Nature’s Bounty Co and restaurant chain Boston Market Corporation.